wnet-ieg-2/pbs-passport-authenticate/README.md

 ### Embeding a Passport Video

 The plugin includes a 'cove-passport' shortcode that will render a Passport video player.
-If the visitor has activated their Passport benefit, logged into your site, and is eligible to watch Passport videos, when the video is rendered with the shortcode it will show the visitor the video.
+If the visitor is a member of your station, has activated their Passport benefit, logged into your site, and is eligible to watch Passport videos, when the video is rendered with the shortcode it will show the visitor the video.
 It the visitor is NOT logged in he or she will see an overlay that directs them to log in to view the video.

 #### Shortcode Arguments